OsmTravel/OsmGo/docs/UsingOsmGo.md

   <img src="./assets/select-primary-tag-velo.png?raw=true"/>
 </p>

+## Copy/Paste tags

-You can save attributes from an item and restore these attributes to an other item (with the same type)
+You can save attributes from an item and restore these attributes to an other item (with the same type):

+1. Add or edit a POI
+2. Add some tags
+3. Click on the "copy/save" icon on top of screen
+4. Add or edit a POI of the same type
+5. Click on the "paste/load" icon on top of screen
+6. All tags previouly copied will be applied to current POI

 <p align="center">
   <img src="./assets/save_&_restore.gif?raw=true"/>
 </p>

+## Add a POI with 'not yet' supported type

-You can add a key that does not exist in the database
+You can add a key that does not exist in the database:

+1. Add a POI
+2. In the search bar, type `whatyouwant`
+3. OsmGo! will propose you to create a POI amenity=whatyouwant, building=whatyouwant, etc.

 <p align="center">
   <img src="./assets/custom_key.gif?raw=true"/>
 </p>